 In this article, you'll learn about required and recommended best practices for list collection and maintenance.

-Requirements for Lists
+Requirements for Your List

-Don't Use Third-Party Lists
+Don't Use a Third-Party List

-In addition to our requirements for lists, you should follow these industry best practices for list collection and maintenance to optimize the health of your list and stay in compliance.
+In addition to our requirements, follow these recommendations to optimize the health of your list.

 Re-Engage or Remove Inactive Subscribers